Summary

 When Do You Need a Notary vs an Apostille?

-Knowing when to choose notarised vs apostilled depends on when the document will be used.
+Understanding the difference between apostille and notary helps you determine whether a document needs notarization or apostille certification based on where it will be used.
 In India, notarization confirms a signature for domestic purposes, while an apostille is issued under the Hague Apostille Convention, which India follows, for international acceptance of documents abroad.

 Below are a few real-world examples to keep an eye on: